echoi01/Driveway/README.md

 Without the api key you will only have a developer version of google maps.
 Api keys are free when you sign up.

-Eh that's all I can think of atm.